-- Material Safety Data Sheets (MSDS) books are located in the shop area.
+- Safety Data Sheet (SDS) books are located in the shop area.
 These sheets provide first-aid information if an employee or their guest comes in contact with chemicals, alloys and potentially harmful substances.

-- In case of accidental exposure to a potentially harmful substance, dial 70 to page a Joa First Responder to your location, then refer to the MSDS.
+- In case of accidental exposure to a potentially harmful substance, dial 70 inside the company to page a Joa First Responder to your location, then refer to the SDS.

 Dial 70 to page a Joa First Responder to your location.